How to future-proof professional identities in the age of AI

 His story isn’t an exception.
 It is a preview.
 Because everywhere you look, the surface is cracking.
 Beneath it lies something uncomfortable: much of modern white-collar work doesn’t require the expertise we think it does.

 Journalism is cracking even faster.
 Global newsrooms now run AI systems that churn out business briefs, sports updates, earnings summaries, and weather stories at near-zero cost.
-The use of synthetic articles by newsrooms has been growing significantly year on year.
+The use of synthetic articles by newsrooms has been going by significantly year on year.
 In India, rewrite desks are testing automated bots.

 Reporters who spent careers reworking press releases now face a void: the “craft” they believed in turns out to be something a machine can reproduce at scale.
 What remains is the one thing AI cannot do — report.
 And many professionals, shielded for years by desk jobs, never learned how.